Planning to study or relocate to Poland in 2025? One of the first questions you’ll have is, what’s the real cost of living in Poland?

-Indian students typically spend around PLN 2,200–3,200/month (₹44,000–₹64,000) on rent, groceries, transport, and essentials.
-Couples or small families should budget between PLN 4,000–6,500/month (₹80,000–₹1.3 lakh), depending on the city.
-Warsaw and Krakow are pricier, while Wrocław, Łódź, and Lublin offer a more affordable lifestyle.
+On average, Indian students spend around PLN 2,200–3,200/month (₹44,000–₹64,000), covering shared accommodation, groceries, transport, and personal needs.
+Couples or small families should budget PLN 4,000–6,500/month (₹80,000–₹1.3 lakh) depending on the city.

-What is the Monthly Cost of Living in Poland in 2025?
+What Is the Monthly Cost of Living in Poland in 2025?

 Profile